-The Museum at FIT’s 25th fashion symposium Stilettos to Sneakers: A Virtual Shoe Symposium brings together scholars and curators and their new research on the social and cultural significance of shoes.
+The Museum at FIT’s 25th fashion symposium Stilettos to Sneakers: A Virtual Shoe Symposium brought together scholars and curators and their new research on the social and cultural significance of shoes.
 Shoes have played an important role in human society for millennia, but interest in them has grown exponentially in the past few decades with Americans—especially women—buying more shoes.
 A growing cohort of men have begun collecting sneakers.
-This symposium explores the evolving significance of shoes over the centuries—in real life and in the cultural imagination.
-In this way, we hope to show the many ways in which shoes matter to us
+This symposium explored the evolving significance of shoes over the centuries—in real life and in the cultural imagination.
+It was organized in conjunction with the exhibition Head to Toe.

 This virtual event was The Museum at FIT’s 24th academic symposium.
 Ravishing: The Rose in Fashion explores how the beauty, mythology, and symbolism of the rose have long influenced fashionable dress.
 Rose: it's a flower, a color, and a scent.
 It's in fairy tales and design.
 This flower has become integral to art and culture.